 Can I Drive a Rental Vehicle Instead of Getting an Ignition Interlock Device?

-You cannot rent a car to avoid using an IID because no rental company will allow you to drive their car with an ignition interlock device restricted license.
+You cannot rent a car to avoid using an IID because no rental company will allow you to drive their car with an ignition interlock license.
 You are also not allowed to drive any vehicle without an IID, even if it is a company car.

 - You must install one on your car